 Figure 6.9: Comparison between the average reading time for different systems

 that, 2 tags on average are identified per slot.
-However, this method is not compatible with the EPCglobal C1 G2 standard and can not be applied in practice, because it it will produce collision in the tag side.
-The second sce- nario uses only single acknowldgment system.
+However, this method is not compatible with the EPCglobal C1 G2 standard and can not be applied in practice, because it will produce collision in the tag side.
+The second scenario uses only single acknowledgment system.
 It acknowledges only a single tag and neglect the other tags replies.
 It results 67 % maximum reading efficiency.
 This system does not benefit from the strong collision recovery capability of the reader.
-The third one is the proposed pseudo parallel successful slot.
-This system compromises between the single tag acknowledgment and the fully par- allel acknowledgment.
+The third one is the proposed pseudo parallel successful slot; this system compromises between the single tag acknowledgment and the fully parallel acknowledgment.
 It results 100% maximum reading efficiency.
 This means that it approaches the theoretical lower reading time limit of the EPCglobal C1 G2 standard [11].

 Figure 6.9 shows the average reading time of the proposed system compared to the conventional FSA and other recent EPCglobal C1 G2 compatible systems using collision recovery techniques.
-According to figure 6.9, the average reading time of the proposed system is decreased compared to the conventional FSA by 60%.
+According to Figure 6.9, the average reading time of the proposed system is decreased compared to the conventional FSA by 60%.
 In [81] the authors proposed a collision recovery system that is able to recover up to two collided tags.
 Accordingly, the average reading time of

 the proposed system is lower than the reading time of [81] and [98] by 50% and 35%, respectively.
 Finally, the proposed system approaches the theoretical limit of the EPCglobal C1 G2 standards [11].
 This gain is only attainable using the modified compatible tags.
 However, the proposed maximum performance using the conventional tags is presented in the results of chapter 5.